What is an NHS Covid pass and when do I need to use it?

 “As we set out in Plan B, we will give businesses a week’s notice, so this will come into force in a week’s time, helping to keep these events and venues open at full capacity while giving everyone who attends them confidence that those around them have done the responsible thing to minimise risk to others.”

-A backbench rebellion is expected when MPs vote on the Plan B restrictions in the House of Commons on Tuesday, also in part a protest against the prime minister’s increasingly frazzled and scandal-ridden leadership.
+A significant backbench rebellion occurred on Tuesday when MPs voted in favour of the Plan B restrictions in the House of Commons, the revolt also in part a protest against the prime minister’s increasingly frazzled and scandal-ridden leadership.

-The Liberal Democrats have likewise raised objections to the passes, accusing the government earlier this year of introducing ID cards “by stealth” when the app was updated and have since labelled them “illiberal and destructive”, warning they “represent a massive change in the relationship between everyday people and their government”.
+The Liberal Democrats likewise raised objections to the passes, accusing the government earlier this year of introducing ID cards “by stealth” when the NHS app was updated and since labelling them “illiberal and destructive”, warning that they “represent a massive change in the relationship between everyday people and their government”.

-However, given that Sir Keir Starmer’s opposition Labour Party has signalled it will support the government’s position in the national interest, any such mutiny is not expected to hinder the measures’ adoption.
+However, given that Sir Keir Starmer’s opposition Labour Party was always going to support the government’s position, believing it to be in the national interest, the mutiny failed to hinder the measures’ adoption.

 To access your digital NHS Covid Pass, you need to have the free NHS app downloaded to your smartphone - and to be registered with a GP in England to be able to access it.